-Responsible drinking starts from knowing what you drink.
+Responsible drinking starts with knowing what you are drinking.

-The subject about learners in Primary and High school consuming alcohol can be taboo in South Africa.
-Avoiding the subject due to it sensitive nature is not a viable solution either.
-Therefore Tag My School Magazine will not avoid it.
+The subject of alcohol consumption by primary and secondary school students can be taboo in South Africa.
+Avoiding the topic because of its sensitive nature is also not a viable solution.
+Therefore, Tag My School Magazine will not avoid the topic.

-In our previous discussion we talked about the lack of education which has played a huge role in teenage abuse of alcohol.
-We also talked about the reaction among community members which in most cases can be viewed as “self-righteous” and in denial of the root cause of the problem.
+In our previous discussion, we talked about the lack of education that has played a major role in youth alcohol abuse.
+We also talked about the reaction of community members, which in most cases can be seen as “self-righteous” and a denial of the root cause of the problem.

-Therefore we decided to face the truth with regards to alcohol.
-And that truth is: alcohol will always be part of our lives until curtains close.
-Condemning the usage of alcohol by teenagers, abuse of alcohol by parents and selling of alcohol to children under the age 18 is like pouring water on the back of a duck (it makes no difference).
+Therefore, we have decided to face the truth regarding alcohol.
+And that truth is: alcohol will always be a part of our lives until the curtains close.
+To condemn the consumption of alcohol by young people, the abuse of alcohol by parents, and the sale of alcohol to children under 18 is like pouring water on the back of a duck (it makes no difference).

-A 2017 study showed that 60% of SA teenagers have been drunk; and those who started drinking before the age of 15 are four times likelier to become alcoholics; while the average age of experimentation in SA is 12, it has been discovered that it is decreasing.
-I think it’s time we have a conversation.
+A 2017 study showed that 60% of SA teenagers have been drunk; and those who started drinking before age 15 are four times more likely to become alcoholics; while the average age for experimentation at SA is 12, it was found to be dropping.
+I think it’s time we had a conversation.

 Education on responsible drinking is key.

-The alcohol bar and standard is designed, packaged, signed, sealed and delivered from home to teenagers by adults without knowledge of the activity they partake in.
-The outcome of their uneducated drinking action is destruction of lives.
+The alcohol bar and standard is designed, packaged, signed, sealed, and delivered from home to youth by adults who have no idea of the activity in which they participate.
+The result of their unenlightened drinking behaviour is the destruction of lives.

-Why you should know more about alcohol and who cares?
-Answer is because knowledge is power and those who love you as well as your victims’ loved ones do care.
-Kids watching you are learning from you how to drink.
+Why should you know more about alcohol and who cares?
+The answer is that knowledge is power and those who love you, as well as your victims’ loved ones, care.
+Children who watch you learn from you how to drink.

 What is alcohol?

-- Alcohol is any drink that contains a chemical called ethanol/ethyl.
+- Alcohol is any beverage that contains a chemical called ethanol/ethyl.

-- All drinks go through a fermentation process (a natural digestion of sugars found in fruits, grains and other starches).
+- All beverages go through a fermentation process (a natural digestion of sugars found in fruits, grains, and other starches).

-- Ethanol is the alcohol people drink, however there are other types of alcohols which are very dangerous and cannot be consumed.
+- Ethanol is the alcohol that people drink, but there are other types of alcohol that are very dangerous and should not be consumed.

-- Any yeast and source of sugar can produce alcohol.
+- Any yeast or sugar source can produce alcohol.

 Types of alcohols.

-- Fuel Grade: ethanol that has dangerous impurities and should never be consumed.
+- Fuel Grade: ethanol that contains hazardous impurities and should not be consumed.

-- Ethanol (C2H60): that’s the alcohol in beverages called alcohol, this is what people drink.
+- Ethanol (C2H60): This is the alcohol in beverages called alcohol, which is what people drink.

-- Isopropyl (C3H80): alcohol used as solvent or fuel.
-It is used for cleaning but toxic for drinking.
+- Isopropyl (C3H80): Alcohol used as a solvent or fuel.
+It is used for cleaning, but is toxic to drink.

-- Methanol (CH30H): also known as “wood alcohol”, it is highly toxic; used as an anti-freeze.
+- Methanol (CH30H): also known as “wood alcohol,” is highly toxic; used as an antifreeze.

 Why do people drink?

-There may be various reasons why people drink, however there are two main reasons namely:
+There may be different reasons why people drink, but there are two main reasons, namely:

-People do not have complete understanding of their psychological, social and environmental factors affecting their behavior; therefore motives for drinking may vary between drinking to enhance sociability, to increase power, to escape problems or just to get drunk.
+People do not have a complete understanding of the psychological, social, and environmental factors that influence their behavior; therefore, their motives for drinking may vary: They drink to improve sociability, to increase their power, to escape problems, or simply to get drunk.

-Other people use alcohol to avoid unpleasant emotions.
-While others use it to celebrate social occasions and to have a good time.
+Other people use alcohol to avoid unpleasant feelings.
+Others use it to celebrate social occasions and enjoy themselves.

 What is responsible drinking?

-Many people drink alcohol without understanding and thus miss out on enjoying the activity.
+Many people drink alcohol without realising it, missing out on the pleasure of the activity.

-Responsible drinking means that you plan where and when to drink, how much to drink and who will be driving.
-In simple terms it means you never have to feel sorry for what happens while you were drinking!
+Responsible drinking means planning where and when to drink, how much to drink, and who will be driving.
+Simply put, it means never being sorry if something happens while you were drinking!

 Step 1: Know your limit.

-- never lose control of yourself.
-If you were to record a video of yourself drunk and watch it while sober, would you be proud of what you see?
+- Never lose control of yourself.
+If you took a video of yourself drunk and watched it sober, would you be proud of what you saw?

 Step2: Eat foods high in protein while drinking.

-- foods such as cheese and peanuts are high in protein therefore slows the absorption of alcohol into the blood system.
+- Foods such as cheese and peanuts are rich in protein and therefore slow the absorption of alcohol into the blood system.

 Step3: Don’t gulp your drink.

-- rather sip your in drink so that you don’t lose the pleasure of drinking, the taste and the smell of alcohol.
-Reckless drinking result in reckless outcome.
+- Rather, sip your drink so that you don’t lose the pleasure of drinking, the taste and smell of alcohol.
+Careless drinking leads to careless results.

-- have a non-alcoholic drink in between drinks to lower your blood alcohol concentration level.
+- Drink a non-alcoholic beverage in between to lower your blood alcohol level.

-- alcohol must not be the focus in your gathering but an adjunct to your activity.
-Alcohol does not have the power to destroy your life and lives of those you love, you do; assume that power back through responsible drinking.
+- Alcohol must not be the focus of your gathering, but a complement to your activity.
+Alcohol does not have the power to destroy your life and the lives of those you love, but you do; take that power back by drinking responsibly.

-- never get behind the wheel when you were drinking; have someone designated to drive everybody home.
+- Never get behind the wheel when you have been drinking; have someone designated to drive everyone home.

-- remember that there is a difference between the now and the future; what happens in between is the consequences of your choices.
+- Remember that there is a difference between now and the future; what happens in between are the consequences of your decisions.

-There has been a lot of messages telling you to not drink and why drinking is bad for you.
-It is safe to assume that those messages have often fallen on deaf ears.
-Human race is the most rebellious and defiant race; therefore “thy shall not” will not work.
+There are many messages that tell you not to drink and why drinking is bad for you.
+It is safe to assume that these messages have often fallen on deaf ears.
+The human race is the most rebellious and defiant race; therefore, “thou shalt not” will not work.
 Education will.
-I hope that you and your parents can sit down and start a conversation based on this article.
-Teachers please do start a start a conversation in class.
+I hope you can sit down with your parents and start a conversation based on this article.
+Teachers, please start a conversation in class.

-Telling teenagers how bad drinking is; yet society glorifies through smart advertising and PR, is unwise.
-Rather let us educate young people so that they can be empowered to be responsible enough not to drink; but should they decide to, it will be responsible drinking.
+It is unwise to tell teens how bad alcohol consumption is, while society glamorises it through intelligent advertising and PR.
+Rather, we should educate young people so that they are responsible enough not to drink; however, if they do decide to drink, it will be responsible drinking.